XXPerez/SuperModel/README.md

 * Support for max, min, count, count distinct, sum, and other mysql functions over allowed fields.
 * Fields object, setters & getters

-Supermodel does not replace codeigniter ActiveRecord (DB_query_builder), Supermodel uses Codeigniter ActiveRecord.
+Supermodel extends Codeigniter ActiveRecord, does not replace it.

+Library can be found in application/core/SuperModel.php